NotSnowWhite/BOGO-LOGO/README.md

-# BOGO-LOGO
+# Build-a-Logo
-The purpose of the build one, generate one Logo repo is to house a logo generator designed to create simple logos for my projects.
+The purpose of this repo is to house a logo generator designed to quickly and easily create simple logos for my projects.